If you’re a freelancer, you’re in good company. After all:

 Consider joining a professional organization for freelancers or for professionals in your industry.
 Attend seminars, join social media groups, and try to connect with other freelancers you meet along the way.

 Show off samples of your best work with an engaging, professional-looking portfolio.
-This is one of the easiest ways to show prospective clients you’re capable of doing a great job with their project.
+This is one of the easiest ways to show prospective clients you’re capable of doing a great job with their projects.

 If you don't have a strong portfolio of past work, there are steps you can take to improve your chances of acquiring clients.
 A freelance voiceover artist, for instance, might also include a page on their website that features corporate-friendly stock music they have produced on their own.